alidummar/Expense-Tracker/Readme.md

 5. **Exit:** Quits the expense tracker.

 ## Video Tutorial
-Watch our video tutorial to get started with the Simple Expense Tracker:
+Watch our video tutorial to get started with the Simple Expense Tracker: Click the video to Watch.
 [![YouTube Video](https://img.youtube.com/vi/JDMvSYPPTVA/0.jpg)](https://www.youtube.com/watch?v=JDMvSYPPTVA)

 ## How to Use